combocity/moonshine-docs/rom-lifecycle.md

 A ROM does not become public content in one jump.
 It starts as a local folder on your machine, becomes a Draft stored by Avalon, can be published as a Preview for a Discord community, and may later move toward wider visibility.

 This page follows that creation and publication flow.
-If you want to understand what happens during one playable run, read [Runtime Session Lifecycle]({% link session-lifecycle.md %}) instead.
+If you want to understand what happens during one playable run, read [Session Lifecycle]({% link session-lifecycle.md %}) instead.

 ## Lifecycle At A Glance